Tips for Navigating an Online Course

 Course-related questions should be posted in the public question area at the end of each module where all students can benefit from the instructor's response.
 Often, students engage with each other's questions.

 Personal questions should be posted in your private folder, where only your instructor can read your communication.

 Instructors evaluate your learning and respond to each written assignment (usually within seven days).
 Instructor comments, based on the course evaluation criteria, explain what you did well and how you can improve on future assignments.

-If you require an evaluation sooner than four weeks after the term -- for issues such as employer reimbursement -- please request assistance from your instructor prior to the end of the term.
+If you require a final grade or outcome sooner than the days shown above, for issues such as employer reimbursement, please request assistance from your instructor prior to the end of the term.